As a Student

 Outdoor Learning Specialist Level 5 is a natural progress route following the completion of this apprenticeship and a couple of years industry experience.

-Funding for employers
+Funding

 The maximum cost of this apprenticeship is £6,000.
 However, depending on the size of the employing organisation and whether you are a non-levy or levy paying employer and the age of the apprentice, there is funding available (the maximum you would pay would be 5% of the overall apprenticeship cost).
 The apprentice does not have any fees to pay.